LRGASP/lrgasp-submissions/docs/read_model_map_format.md

 # Read to transcript model map format

-This describes the submission format for mapping the initial reads to the final transcript model, This file is included in the experiment directory and must be named ```read_model_map.tsv.gz```.
+This  document describes the submission format for mapping the initial reads to the final transcript model, This file is included in the experiment directory and must be named ```read_model_map.tsv.gz```.

-In order to understand better how each pipeline deals differently with the same initial input, it will be asked to the participants to submit a **.tsv file** that relates the starting point (the reads provided by LRGASP) to their final transcript models.
+To better understand how each pipeline deals differently with the same initial input, it will be asked to the participants to submit a **.tsv file** that relates the starting point (the reads provided by LRGASP) to their final transcript models.
 This file will have two columns:

-* ``read_id`` It will contain the ID of the "raw" sequence and it must be as it is in the initial FASTQ file.
+* ``read_id`` It will contain the ID of the "raw" sequence, and must the provided BAM or FASTQ file.
-* ``transcript_id`` It will show the ID of the transcript model built using the read in the previous column.
+* ``transcript_id`` It will show the transcript model's ID built using the read in the previous column.
 The transcript ID must be as it is in the GTF submitted by the participant.

-If a read is not used at all to generate any transcript model, it may be show in its second column a `*`.
+If a read is not used to generate any transcript model, it may be shown in its second column a `*`.
 However, we should check if all the read IDs present in the initial FASTQ file are included or not in this *read-model* file.

 ## Example

-Here the first column are the IDs of the reads in the [FASTQ rep1](https://www.encodeproject.org/files/ENCFF450VAU/@@download/ENCFF450VAU.fastq.gz) of ENCODE pilot data set.
-It is just an example, the relations between ccs read and transcript models are "made up".
+Here the first column is the IDs of the reads in the [FASTQ rep1](https://www.encodeproject.org/files/ENCFF450VAU/@@download/ENCFF450VAU.fastq.gz) of ENCODE pilot data set.
+It is just an example, the relations between ccs read, and transcript models are "made up".

 ```
 read_id	transcript_id